suvrotica/SuvroTuitionBlog/src/lib/posts/MAFA.md

 It's like to swallow god's oily semen.<br>
 <br>
 Verily thus us, goodly we white men go,<br>
-And frack with impunity the crust.<br>
+And frack with impunity the black crust.<br>
 The rituals are rote, a boat on the money moat,<br>
 Must be safe for in white god we trust.<br>
 <br>
-Also while we are at it, taking a shit,<br>
+Also while we are at it, taking a smelly shit,<br>
 Fuck brown, the black, and the china men.<br>
 Jesus land is only alabaster white,<br>
 Of the white, for the white, by the white, amen.<br>